Team Canada celebrates National Indigenous Peoples Day

 Throughout her career and into retirement, Chalmers has been outspoken about Indigenous causes.
 She often visited Indigenous reserves to speak to young people about empowerment and also worked with the British Columbia Department of Education to help limit the dropout rates of Indigenous students.

-She was inducted into the Manitoba Sports Hall of Fame in 2001, the British Columbia Sports Hall of Fame in 2004, and the Athletics Canada Hall of Fame in 2019.
+She was inducted to the Manitoba Sports Hall of Fame in 2001, the British Columbia Sports Hall of Fame in 2004, and the Athletics Canada Hall of Fame in 2019.

 Brigette Lacquette